purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 The code for this is quite large so I won't publish it here.
 Please check out [https://github.com/purton-tech/cloak/blob/main/app/build.rs](https://github.com/purton-tech/cloak/blob/main/app/build.rs) for a full implementation.

-You'll also need to add the follopwing to your `app/Cargo.toml`
+You'll also need to add the following to your `app/Cargo.toml`

 ```
 tower-http = { version = "0", default-features = false, features = ["fs", "trace"] }